microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/README.md

 # Digital Documentation Shipping Industry Solution Accelerator Guide

 ## About this repository
-This accelerator was built to provide developers with all of the resources needed to quickly build an initial Digital Documentation for Shipping Quote system.
+This accelerator was built to provide developers with all of the resources needed to quickly build an initial Digital Documentation Shipping Quote system.
 Use this accelerator to jump start your development efforts with Blockchain in Azure.

 This repository contains the steps, scripts, code, and tools to create a Blockchain application.
-00_Resource_Deployment will create the necessary supporting resources in Azure (Functions, Blockchain Service, and Cosmos DB).
-01_API_Host_Deployment will configure and deploy the client app as well as the functions to the Azure resource.
-Finally 02_Application_Deployment will deploy and host your application either locally or in your subscription.
+- 00_Resource_Deployment will create the necessary supporting resources in Azure (Functions, Blockchain Service, and Cosmos DB).
+- 01_API_Host_Deployment will configure and deploy the client app as well as the functions to the Azure resource.
+- 02_Application_Deployment will deploy and host your application either locally or in your subscription.

 ## Prerequisites
 In order to successfully complete your solution, you will need to have access to and or provisioned the following:
 1. Access to an Azure subscription
 2. Visual Studio 2017 or 2019
-3. AzureRM installed
+3. AzureRm installed for PowerShell
 4. Access to Azure Pipelines

 ## Azure and Blockchain
-The directions provided for this repository assume fundamental working knowledge of Azure, Cosmos DB, Azure Fuctions, and Azure Blockchain Service.
+The directions provided for this repository assume fundamental working knowledge of Azure, Cosmos DB, Azure Fuctions, Azure Blockchain Service, and Azure Pipelines.

 For additional training and support, please see:
  1. [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction)